If you can not find the information you are looking for on the website of FAQ to the right, please feel free to contact us.

-We offer boiler servicing throughout Cheshire & Greater Manchester.
+We offer boiler servicing throughout Cheshire and Staffordshire.
 Our engineers take annual boiler training at:

 If you want a Combi Boiler but still have a Hot Water storage cylinder you will be needing what is known as a System Upgrade.
 This will take 2 days and require more materials and increase the overall cost of the installation.

-Our normal range for installation is 1 hours drive from Manchester.
+Our normal range for installation is 1-2 hours drive from Sandbach.
 However, work may be considered a little further away if extra travel expenses can be arranged.
 Unfortunately we cannot at this time offer Installations in Wales, Scotland, Cumbria, North East England, East Anglia, South East, South Coast or the South West.